Doctor of Philosophy in Geography

 - Demonstrate a reading, writing, and speaking capability in a single foreign language sufficient to enable the student to do field work without an interpreter.
 An examination for competence, including written and oral portions, will be conducted by the appropriate language department having expertise in that language.

 - Demonstrate a satisfactory capability in 1 research skill from the list below.
-The actual courses must be approved by the student's advisor and committee members.
+The actual courses must be approved by the student's advisor.

 - Computer Science--complete a computer-programming course in the Department of Electrical Engineering and Computer Science (e.g., C++, Fortran, or Visual Basic) with a grade of B or higher and create a substantial computer program that illustrates a geographic application of that language.
 Both the course and computer program must be approved by the Computer Programming Committee of the Department of Geography.